Frequently Asked Questions

 Q: Why is there a $25 minimum for all online credit card donations?

 A: Due to credit card processing fees that we are charged by credit card companies, we require a minimum transaction amount for online credit card transactions.
-If you wish to use your credit card for less than $25, simply fill out your credit card information on the bottom of your Sponsor Form (coming soon!) in the credit card section.
+If you wish to use your credit card for less than $25, simply fill out your credit card information on the bottom of your Sponsor Form in the credit card section.
 If a sponsor wants to donate less than $25, ask a few sponsors to combine their donations, and one person can deposit those donations into their bank account, and use his or her credit or debit card to donate online.
 Each donor’s name can be listed in the donation text on the web page.
 If that is not possible, checks and money orders in any amount are always greatly appreciated!
 You can mail those to us, and make sure that the walker's name is on the check, so we know who gets the credit.
 Everything helps and we have many alternatives for you to contribute, so don't let the credit card minimum discourage you.
-If you have additional questions or need help please call our office at 415.615.9255 (WALK).
+Click here to visit the Tools to Download page to download a Sponsor Form today.

 Q: How can friends and family find my individual fundraising web page to make a donation?